 Thanks to the ever-evolving advances of surgical technology and techniques, spine surgery is now safer and more effective and minimally invasive than ever before.
-If you’re considering spine surgery as a life-changing solution, visit a highly experienced orthopedic surgeon and spine surgery specialist Vikas V. Varma, MD, at Manhattan Orthopedics, located in Midtown Manhattan near Central Park and Columbus Circle.
+If you’re considering spine surgery as a life-changing solution, visit a highly experienced orthopedic surgeon and spine surgery specialist Vikas V. Varma, MD, at Manhattan Orthopedics, located in Midtown Manhattan, Brooklyn and Astoria, New York.
 Schedule a consultation online or call our office today to discuss your options.

 You might choose spine surgery to correct deformities, reduce pain, or improve spinal stability.
 If other treatments are unsuccessful, spine surgery can be an excellent solution to improve your quality of life.